 Dave’s Killer Bread’s Mission Statement

 It wasn’t until months of buying this bread, that I stopped to read the packaging and learned the meaning behind the company’s name.
 Dave, a former felon himself, founded a program that gives formerly incarcerated Americans a second chance at employment, changing their fates forever.
-You can even learn more about some of Dave’s employees.

 Besides running various community-based volunteer programs, Dave’s Killer Bread donates more than 300,000 loaves of bread per year to food shelters and other organizations.